Me-TV/Me-TV/README.md

     cargo run

 to build and run.
-Again the `--release` option is available – but see below about creating the channels configuration file, which must happen before you run Me TV.
+Again the `--release` option is available – but see below about creating the channels configuration file, which must happen before you can watch television channels using Me TV.

 If you want to install, then as an example: